mirohs/headify/README.md

 ### module\_a.h

-The command `headify module_a.hy.c` generates the header file `module_a.h` and the implementation file `module_a.c`.
+The command `headify module_a.h.c` generates the header file `module_a.h` and the implementation file `module_a.c`.
 These can then be compiled.
 Only the public entities appear in the header file.

 ```c
 #ifndef module_a_h_INCLUDED